-Of all the things you can do to help get yourself into the best home for you at the best price, shopping for homes with the mindset of an investor is at the top of my list.
+Of all the things you can do to help get yourself into the best home for you at the best price, shopping for homes with an investor’s mindset is at the top of my list.
 Because I believe so strongly in this, I want to share the top six tricks that real estate investors use to get the best bang for their buck.
-This can be really useful to you in buying your next home because it can get you to look for value and find a better deal than a lot of others are willing to do.
+This can be really useful to you in buying your next home because it can get you to look for value and find a better deal than many others are willing to do.

 1- Check Your Emotions at the Door

-Now, I’m not saying you should become a completely heartless robot, but people who get emotional about every home they like and don’t end up buying.
-Usually they wear down quickly and eventually end up making a rash decision on a home because they’re sick of the whole process.
+Now, I’m not saying you should become a completely heartless robot, but people who get emotional about every home they like don’t end up buying.
+Usually, they wear down quickly and eventually end up making a rash decision on a home because they’re sick of the whole process.

-Investor’s know that looking at 100 homes to find the one that is perfect, is normal.
+Investors know that looking at 100 homes to find the perfect one is normal.
 If it takes looking at 200 to find the perfect deal, they could care less.
-They know that by being methodical, and not letting their emotions get the better of them, means they’ll end up getting a great deal sooner or later.
+They know that being methodical and not letting their emotions get the better of them means they’ll end up getting a great deal sooner or later.

-Leaving emotion out of the equation means you are able to walk away when the deal isn’t going your way.
+Leaving emotion out of the equation means you can walk away when the deal isn’t going your way.
 That in itself can save you thousands of dollars.

 2- Go By the Numbers